Travel to Merida to experience authentic Mexico! Discover rich culture and delicious cuisine in one of the safest cities in Mexico.

 Authentic Ways To Explore Merida

-188 miles west of Cancun lies the Mexican city of Merida, which is both the capital of the state of Yucatan and the largest city in Southern Mexico.
+188 miles west of Cancun lies the Mexican city of Merida.
+It is both the capital of the state of Yucatan and the largest city in Southern Mexico.

-While Cancun has somewhat of a monopoly on Mexico’s tourism, Merida has become an increasingly popular alternative for those who want to experience a more authentic Mexico.
+While Cancun has somewhat of a monopoly on Mexico’s tourism, Merida has become an increasingly popular alternative.
+This is especially true for those who want to experience a more authentic Mexico.
 The city attracts expats and visitors alike due to its rich cuisine, abundance of museums, proximity to Mayan ruins, diverse cultural celebrations, and the status of being one of the safest cities in all of Mexico.

 In this article we’re going to take a look at 5 authentic ways to explore Merida, Mexico and the surrounding area.